exercism/rust/exercises/shared/.docs/help.md

 ## Feedback, Issues, Pull Requests

+Head to [the forum](https://forum.exercism.org/c/112) to provide feedback about an exercise or if you want help to implement new exercise.
+Members of the rust track team are happy to help!

 The GitHub [track repository][github] is the home for all of the Rust exercises.
-If you have feedback about an exercise, or want to help implement new exercises, head over there and create an issue.
-Members of the rust track team are happy to help!

 If you want to know more about Exercism, take a look at the [contribution guide].